Quimper: Etymology

-The name Quimper comes from the Breton kemper, meaning "confluent".
+The name Quimper comes from the Breton kemper, meaning "confluent", a reference to the meeting of the three rivers of the area.

 History

-Quimper is the ancient capital of Cornouaille, Brittany's most traditional region, and has a distinctive Breton Celtic character.
-Its name is the Breton word kemper (cognate to Welsh cymer), meaning "confluence".
+Quimper is the ancient capital of Cornouaille, Brittany's most "traditional" region, and has a distinctive Breton-Celtic character, from music and dance traditions to linguistics and genetics; indeed, the historical name is also somewhat similar to "Cornwall", a region in southern England with distant cultural similarities.
+The word Quimper comes from the Breton word kemper (cognate to Welsh cymer), meaning "confluence".
 The town developed at the confluence of the rivers Le Steir and L'Odet.
 Shops and flags celebrate the region's Celtic heritage.

-Quimper was originally settled during Roman times.
+Quimper was originally settled during Roman times, when the area now known as France was known as Gaul.
 By AD 495, the town had become a Bishopric.
 It subsequently became the capital of the counts of Cornouailles.
 In the eleventh century, it was united with the Duchy of Brittany.
 During the War of the Breton Succession (1341–1364), the town suffered considerable ruin.
 In 1364, the duchy passed to the House of Montfort.